-For the purposes of the above offences "voting centre" means a pre-poll voting centre, a polling place or a scrutiny centre.
+For the purposes of the above offences "voting centre" means an early voting centre, a polling place or a scrutiny centre.

 Improper influence-members of Electoral Commission etc.

 A person shall not do anything improper for the purpose of influencing a member of: